-An onboard WiFi box can be purchased for camper vans and cars.
-They are good for connecting multiple devices, however they are quite expensive.
+An onboard WiFi box can be purchased for campervans and cars.
+They are good for connecting multiple devices, however they are quite expensive and, just like phones, only work when there is mobile signal.
 It is better to use a data plan on cellphones and tablets.

 Wifi in hostels

 One of the selling points for a lot of New Zealand hostels is “Free WiFi”.
 That’s because they know how hard free WiFi is to find!
 However, don’t expect a super speedy connection with free WiFi.
-This isn’t going to work when Skyping your mum or uploading a tonne of photos onto Facebook.
+It’s often unlikely going to work when Skyping your mum or uploading a ton of photos onto Facebook.

 Sometimes it is worth paying a little for good WiFi.
 It’s usually cheaper to pay over a period of time rather than per MB.
 One Internet service worth having if you are staying in Base or Nomads hostels is Global Gossip.
 You can either pay NZ$4 for 24 hours or NZ$12 for 7 days.
 This means you can connect to unlimited WiFi at any Global Gossip hotspot within that time period.
 Additionally, if you get yourself a YHA membership, there’s free WiFi at 25+ YHA hostels around the country.

 The best way to get WiFi in a New Zealand town or city is to buy a coffee!
 Many cafes have free WiFi that is decent enough for uploading photos and videos.
 Some cafes have time or MB limits on WiFi.
 Also, internet cafes are an obvious solution, be prepared to pay NZ$3-NZ$6 an hour.

 Spark customers on a pay monthly phone plan can use the 1000+ free WiFi zones all over the country.